elliotfayman/elliotfayman/README.md

 ## :stars: Skills

 :computer: Web Developer at Student Affairs IT at CSUN.
-Use ruby on rails in order to develop web applications
+Employ ruby on rails in order to develop and maintain web applications

 :robot: Subsystem Team leader of First robotics team 599 managing a diverse team of electrical, mechanical, and software engineers